-Preparing a protein powder smoothie can be hit and miss.
+Preparing tasty vegan protein smoothies can be hit and miss.
 Sometimes they’re delicious, creamy, and packed with nutrients.
 But other times they’re lumpy, gritty, and taste downright awful.
 So, we’ve put together this guide to help you create tasty shakes and smoothies every single time…

-In this article – we share some protein smoothie tips, tricks, and recipes so that you can enjoy tasty, healthy, and nutritious shakes at home.
+In this article – we share our favourite high-protein vegan smoothies, plus tips for preparing healthy, and nutritious workout shakes at home.

 - Choosing the best powder product